interlock-network/interlock-models/docs/mads/3-next-evolution.md

 ![](../../plots/mad-3-200-pools.png)

 Token-price does go down -- as usual -- but it seems stable.
-It is no doubt held up by the lookup-fee of user fee of 5 tokens.
+It is no doubt held up by the user fee of 5 tokens.
 In this worst-case scenario, 90% of our users are free-loaders, meaning that they turn off their data-sharing if the lookup-prices are above zero.
-However, that means that 10M people are still paying their dues in ILOCK, pushing that price up.
-It also means, that we see a 90% decline in share-rate, but that is not enough to sink us, because the _adoption_ is still increasing.
+However, that means that 10M people are still paying their dues in $ILOCK, pushing that price up.
+It also means that we see a 90% decline in share-rate, but that is not enough to sink us, because the _adoption_ is still increasing.

 ![](../../plots/mad-3-200-token-price.png)

-Finally a revenue-plot.
+Finally, a revenue-plot.
 Clearly revenues -- even in the worst-case scenario -- end up dwarfing all upkeep and expenses.
 This is in _large_ part due to scammers _not noticing_ (they need to see a 10% drop in scam-success-rate, which would require more than 100M users -- quite possibly a billion or two).